Are High-Security Checks Worth It?

 It’s simply a matter of ensuring everything appears legal, which is why this rule only increases our risk score by an extra 20 points.
 You can, of course, set the points and threshold yourself for automatic decline based on your own risk appetite.

 The transaction in the screenshot above is a customer repayment.
 You can see that it’s set to be automatically reviewed.
 Why?
-Because it is above $3,000 – which, in the US, makes it liable to be logged for AML compliance as part of a suspicious activity report.
+Because it is above $3,000 – which, in the US, makes it liable to be logged for AML compliance as part of an AML suspicious activity report.

 Below is the rule in action, combined with other rules which can help with your customer profiling.
 Note that checking domain information or name and email name similarities is more common during onboarding than at a repayment stage, but it’s worth taking advantage of all the possibilities that the SEON platform offers to verify customers’ intentions and score how risky your users are.